Washington County pauses employees’ pay raise discussion

 The quorum court decided to push back the approval of county employee salaries for 2023 Thursday night until the justices of the peace had more time to look at it.

-The county judge’s pay raise model was presented to the Finance and Budget Committe meeting last week by the county’s HR director.
+The county judge’s pay raise model was presented to the Finance and Budget Committee meeting last week by the county’s HR director.
 It used Benton County employee salaries and compared them with Washington County counterparts to create new salaries.
-It also added on a cost-of-living adjustment.
+It also added a cost-of-living adjustment.

 However, Justice of the Peace Evelyn Rios Stafford said she supports pay raises for county employees, but she said some employees were concerned with the equity of the pay raises.